omidmnezami/Engagement-Recognition/README.md

 # Engagement Recognition

-TensorFlow implementation of [Engagement Recognition using Deep Learning and Facial Expression](https://arxiv.org/abs/1808.02324) proposing a deep learning model to recognize engagement from human faces.
+TensorFlow implementation of [Automatic Recognition of Student Engagement using Deep Learning and Facial Expression](https://arxiv.org/abs/1808.02324) proposing a deep learning model to recognize engagement from images.

 <p align="center">
 <img src="images/sample_eng.jpg" width=500 high=700>
 </p>

-### Transfer Model
+### Engagement Model
-This work presents a deep learning model to improve engagement recognition from face images captured `in the wild' that overcomes the data sparsity challenge by pre-training on readily available basic facial expression data, before training on specialised engagement data.
+This work presents a deep learning model to improve engagement recognition from images that overcomes the data sparsity challenge by pre-training on readily available basic facial expression data, before training on specialised engagement data.
 In the first of two steps, a facial expression recognition model is trained to provide a rich face representation using deep learning.
-In the second step, we use the model's weights to initialize our deep learning based model to recognize engagement; we term this the Transfer model.
+In the second step, we use the model's weights to initialize our deep learning model to recognize engagement; we term this the Engagament model.

 <p align="center">
 <img src="images/VGG_eng_model.jpg" width=500 high=700>